rossjones/ckan_ex/README.md

 ## Tests

-To run the tests you will need to set two environment variables:
+To run the tests you will need to set three environment variables:

 ```bash
 export CKAN_TEST_HOST=http://demo.ckan.org